sahilrajput03/sahilrajput03/learn-git.md

 # OUTPUT: You can use git to connect to Bitbucket.
 Shell access is disabled
 ```

-Step 4: In your other than default account you can use below commadn to change name and email as well:
+Step 6: In your other than default account you can use below commadn to change name and email as well:

 ```bash
 git config user.email "superman@org2.com"
 git config user.name  "Super Man"
 ```

+That's all!

 ## `double merge` or `round-trip merge`